smart-on-fhir/cumulus-library/CONTRIBUTING.md

 - If the new resource links to Encounter, add it to the completion checking done in the Encounter code.
   (Though consider the effect this will have on existing encounters.)
+- Try to keep the columns in spec-order, except please move any isolated reference fields to the end, since they are not really human-readable and this makes it nicer to visually scan the table.
+- Add a self-Reference field for easier joining.
+  For example, if you're adding a `condition` table, in addition to the `id` field, add a `condition_ref` field defined like:
+  `concat('Condition/', id) AS condition_ref`

 ## Rebuilding the reference SQL